 In parallel, IPI released a report titled “Parallel Tracks or Connected Pieces?: UN Peace Operations, Local Mediation, and Peace Processes.”
 This report considers how local mediation fits into the broader political strategies of UN peace operations, including what capacities the UN would need to increase its engagement in local mediation, what role it can play, and how it could better configure itself and engage in partnerships.

-This virtual panel discussion will provide an overview of the DPPA and IPI reports, including perspectives from the field, highlighting lessons, insights, opportunities, and challenges as the UN engages in and with local mediation efforts.
+This discussion provided an overview of the DPPA and IPI reports, including perspectives from the field, highlighting lessons, insights, opportunities, and challenges as the UN engages in and with local mediation efforts.

 Teemu Turunen, Director, Centre for Mediation, Ministry for Foreign Affairs of Finland

-Gabriela Iribarne, Central Regional Office – Kabul, Head of Office and Area Security Coordinator, United Nations Assistance Mission in Afghanistan (UNAMA)
+Gabriela Iribarne, Central Regional Office – Kabul, Head of Office and Area Security Coordinator, UN Assistance Mission in Afghanistan

-Guang Cong, Deputy Special Representative of the Secretary-General (Political), United Nations Mission in South Sudan (UNMISS)
+Guang Cong, Deputy Special Representative of the Secretary-General (Political), UN Mission in South Sudan

-Dr. Marie-Joëlle Zahar, Professor, Université de Montréal; Non-resident Senior Fellow, IPI; contributing author to DPPA’s “UN Support to Local Mediation” report; and co-author of IPI report “Parallel Tracks or Connected Pieces”
+Marie-Joëlle Zahar, Professor, Université de Montréal, IPI Non-resident Senior Fellow, and contributing author to DPPA’s “UN Support to Local Mediation” report; and co-author of IPI report “Parallel Tracks or Connected Pieces”